3 Ways Bangladeshi Startups Are Using Social Media

-Startups have to keep a close watch in their industries.
-This is especially important for most Bangladeshi early stage start-ups.
-Companies launch and fail everyday.
+Startups have to keep a close watch on their industries.
+This is especially important for most Bangladeshi early-stage start-ups.
+Companies launch and fail every day.
 It’s important to read up and stay informed as much as it’s important to learn from others in the industry.
 You can find what your competitors are doing to gain traction on social media and also follow updates on news and announcements.
 The best brands in the world innovate by looking at the smallest of trends.
 Therefore, being able to anticipate market trends (and acting on them accordingly) can keep your startup way ahead!

 1. Analysis of Competitors

 When you initially planned to penetrate a market, a fair share of your pre-launch surveys may have highlighted your competitors.
 They must have had to go through similar, if not the same milestones at the early stages of their operations.
 Therefore their leg-work could give you a head-start into your business planning.
 The idea is not to just copy their strategies but to gain from their research and design yours better.
 For example, boutiques, small coffee shops, and such local businesses, can benefit from the understanding of what kind of networks, messages, or contents are engaging their target audience.
 The smart and new startups bursting into the scene are all leveraging competitor analysis to take their work ahead before even launching their company.